 Want to develop your idea for a new business, product or process?

 Do you have an idea for a new commercial enterprise, product or process or would you simply want to learn more about what support is out there (in case you have an idea in the future)?
-Then come along to one of the University of the Highlands and Islands entrepreneurship roadshow events.
-These events proved popular in 2016 and will be running again in 2017 - they are open to all staff and students.
+Contact the KE team to discuss how to get involved with the Converge Challenge at UHI.